Why is Belarus amassing troops along its border with Ukraine?

 Belarus has maintained close political and economic relations with Russia since its independence from the Soviet Union in 1991.

-Lukashenko is a firm ally of Russian President Vladimir Putin and his country has stood by Russia over the course of its war with Ukraine.
+Lukashenko is a firm ally of Putin and his country has stood by Russia over the course of its war with Ukraine.
 In March 2022, soon after Russia launched its full-fledged invasion of Ukraine, Belarus evacuated its embassy in Kyiv as a show of support for Moscow.

-Belarus has also allowed Russia to station its troops on its territory, which allows Moscow to use its ally’s land as a launchpad to attack Ukraine from the north.
+Belarus has also permitted Russia to station its troops on its territory, which allows Moscow to use its ally’s land as a launchpad to attack Ukraine from the north.

 Ukraine’s Western allies, especially the United States, have imposed a slew of penalties on Belarus over its support for Russia’s war — including financial sanctions, export controls, airspace restrictions and visa restrictions on officials.